 - Scheduling telehealth appointments for non-critical patient visits when possible.

 - Limiting the number of caregivers that patients can bring to their appointment (one caregiver; no children under 12).
+Our alliance partner, University of Washington Medical Center is also limiting visitors.
+Click on links for their updated policies.

 - Keeping all non-essential staff out of the clinic.